Taconic Golf Club – Played July 2016

 - White: 5,143 yards, Par 71, 66.6 Rating/116 Slope (Men’s), 71.4 Rating/122 Slope (Women’s)

-The course is located on land owned by Williams College and hosts both the men’s and women’s teams.
-They say it is no more than an a 10 minute walk from anywhere on campus.
+Taconic Golf Club is located on land owned by Williams College and hosts both the men’s and women’s teams.
+They say it is no more than a 10-minute walk from anywhere on campus.
 Evidence of their presence is seen right when you walk in from the parking lot.

 This is the course’s parking lot, so you can see just how close to the campus it is.